 Want to grow weed at home?

-Wondering how to get started or what equipment you might need?
+Wondering how to get started growing weed indoors or what equipment you might need?

 Not sure you’ve got enough space or whether it’s going to be cost-effective?